espressif/esp-dev-kits/docs/en/other/esp-module-prog-sub-01&04/index.rst

 For detailed information about the mainboards, please refer to :doc:`../esp-module-prog-1-r/user_guide`.

-ESP-Module-Prog-SUB-01&04 supports specific modules for the ESP8684-WROOM series.
+ESP-Module-Prog-SUB-01&04 supports specific modules for the ESP8684-WROOM and ESP8685-WROOM series.
 For details about the fitting modules, please refer to the :ref:`fitting module list <fitting-modules-of-prog-0104>`.

 .. toctree::
     :maxdepth: 2